 Muzzleloader Antlerless Deer Permit Winners Announced

-MONTPELIER, Vt. -- Deer hunters who applied for a Vermont muzzleloader season antlerless deer permit by the August 29 deadline can now go to the Vermont Fish & Wildlife website (www.vtfishandwildlife.com) to see if they won a permit.
+Deer hunters who applied for a Vermont muzzleloader season antlerless deer permit by the August 12 deadline can now go to the Vermont Fish and Wildlife website (www.vtfishandwildlife.com) to see if they won a permit.

-Fish & Wildlife announced the winners on September 26, after conducting a randomized computer drawing.
+Fish and Wildlife announced the winners on September 16, after conducting a randomized computer drawing.
 Permit winners are listed in two categories: regular lottery winners and landowners.
 Landowners who apply for a landowner antlerless permit are prohibited by law from posting their land against hunting.

-“They can follow a link on our home page to go to the listing of permit winners.
-Those who applied online will receive an email notification.”
+“They can follow a link on our home page to go to the listing of permit winners.”

 Permit recipients will need to reprint their licenses, which have been reformatted to include their antlerless permits.
 Paper “post card” permits will not be sent in regular mail.